This post may contain affiliate links. Please read our disclosure policy.

 Why you’ll love it

 Making chicken sautéed with cabbage is easy.
-You really don't need much in the way of seasoning to make this recipe taste totally delicious.
+You really don’t need much in the way of seasoning to make this recipe taste totally delicious.
 I used your standard mild paprika, some fresh garlic, and an onion along with salt & pepper.
-That's about it for a quick and inexpensive meal with pantry ingredients!
+It’s a quick and affordable meal!

 What you’ll need